Perhaps it should be brainstorming in a barn!

 She decided Marigold was going to be a haughty, self-indulgent, spoilt brat.
 That condescending tone, those flicks of the hair, those sharp put-downs, a princess indeed.
 It was as if she had acting lessons from the Disney ‘bad princess’ school of acting.

-As all haughty and condescending people do, the princess is taught an invaluable lesson in humility when her Kingdom is invaded, her brother, next in line to the throne, murdered, the king thrown in the dungeons, and her mother stabbed and left for dead.
-She flees the castle and her betrothed prince who is leading the invasion of their Kingdom who is now regarded as both unworthy and dangerous.
+As all haughty and condescending people do, the princess is taught an invaluable lesson in humility when her Kingdom is invaded, her brother, next in line to the throne, murdered, the king thrown in the dungeons, and her mother put to the sword and left for dead.
+She flees the castle and her betrothed prince who is leading the invasion of their Kingdom, and who is now regarded as both unworthy and dangerous, goes after her.

 The first few ‘brainstorming’ sessions saw the addition of two sisters (her two real life cousins, one back then who was ten and other six), a healer (another name for a witch as witches are outlawed in her Kingdom), magic spells, and a quest to save her family and the land.

 It’s been done before, but this is without the Knight in shining armour, and where a young girl who has never had to fend for herself has to come to grips with a completely alien environment, and the fact none of her companions believe she is going to be of any help whatsoever.